 12. Computer (1822) – The First Mechanical Computer by Babbage

-Computers are one of humanity’s greatest inventions without a doubt.
-Primarily built for doing complex mathematical calculations, the computers of the past have evolved into machines that can be used to chart the movement of stars and rocks in space in advance.
+Computers are one of humanity’s greatest inventions.
+Initially built for doing complex mathematical calculations, the bulky computers of the past have evolved into machines that sit on almost every desktop and are carried in our pockets.

 14. Telegraph (1830-1840) – The Communication Device that Introduced the Morse Code